mysociety/twfy-votes-django/votes/markdown/motion_types.md

 ## Reasoned amendment

-A reasoned amendment is an attempt to convert 'this bill has passed the second stage' motions into 'this bill should not pass *because* reason a,b,c'.
+A reasoned amendment is an attempt to convert ‘this bill has passed the second stage’ motions into ‘this bill should not pass *because* reason a,b,c’.

-This opposition amendment will rarely if ever passed - but is the framing for the opposition's final critique of the bill at this stage.
+This opposition amendment will rarely if ever passed – but is the framing for the opposition’s final critique of the bill at this stage.

 ## Lords amendment